IOSM-bannerUKSA_

 Emerging potential for micro-gravity factories, delivering in-orbit manufacturing of high-performance materials such as defect free semi-conductors.

-IOSM activities are currently performed in Earth’s orbit, but in time with collaboration across Government, Academia and Industry can provide the foundations for moving towards sustainable space infrastructures in other orbits such as the moon, Mars and beyond.
+ISAM activities are currently performed in Earth’s orbit, but in time with collaboration across Government, Academia and Industry can provide the foundations for moving towards sustainable space infrastructures in other orbits such as the moon, Mars, and beyond.

 vicon-iosm-yard-3-edited